-Jerome Lejeune, who discovered trisomy 21, is on the path to canonization.
+Jerome Lejeune, who discovered trisomy 21, is on the path to canonization and has the title of "venerable."

 For many centuries people with Down syndrome were misunderstood.
 Some even thought it was a disease caused by syphilis in the mother from prostitution.
 However, that all changed when Jerome Lejeune and Marthe Gautier, studying in Professor Raymond Turpin’s laboratory, discovered the link between Down syndrome and trisomy 21 in 1958.